Mendoza, Argentina

 What is a typical expat home or apartment like in Mendoza?

 "Expat homes and apartments in Mendoza are typically modern and spacious, with large windows that let in plenty of natural light.
 Many of the apartments have balconies or terraces, offering stunning views of the surrounding mountains.
 The interiors are often decorated with contemporary furnishings and feature modern appliances.
-Expats in Mendoza can also find homes and apartments with access to amenities such as swimming pools, gyms, and other recreational facilities," said one expat who made the move to Mendoza.
+Expats in Mendoza can also find homes and apartments with access to amenities such as swimming pools, gyms, and other recreational facilities," commented one expat who made the move to Mendoza.

 What is the average cost of housing in Mendoza?